 As I am writing this, John Paul II has just died and the cardinals are assembling in Rome to elect the next pope.
 A lot of people have noticed from the television coverage that the pope and the cardinals wear little beanies on their heads in a color that corresponds to their office: the pope wears a white one, and the cardinals wear red ones.

-That ‘beanie’ has a practical, not a religious origin.
-It’s officially called a ‘zucchetto,’ which is Italian for ‘skull cap.’
+skull cap.
 It developed to solve a problem caused by the convergence of two rules of church discipine:

 - The tonsure of the clergy